A Communication-First Account of Explanation: Explaining Explanation

 \subsubsection{Pragmatic Theories of Explanation}

 Finally, note that varying the decision problem faced by the listener is sufficient to account for many of the examples which historically motivated pragmatic theories of explanation.
-Consider the following example from \citet{hanson1958PatternsDiscovery}, cited by \citet[p.125]{vanfraassen1980ScientificImage}: \begin{quote} ``There are as many causes of $x$ as there are explanations of $x$.
-Consider how the cause of death might have been set out by a physician as `multiple haemorrhage', by the barrister as `negligence on the part of the driver', by a carriage‐builder as `a defect in the brakeblock construction', by a civic planner as `the presence of tall shrubbery at that turning'.'' \end{quote} Van Fraassen takes this to show that there is no common core to explanation, but rather that the appropriate relation between explanans and explanandum varies between communicative contexts.
+Consider the following example from \citet{hanson1958PatternsDiscovery}, cited by \citet[p.125]{vanfraassen1980ScientificImage} (\citealt{hilton1990ConversationalProcessesCausal} discusses a similar example): \begin{quote} ``There are as many causes of $x$ as there are explanations of $x$.
+Consider how the cause of death might have been set out by a physician as `multiple haemorrhage', by the barrister as `negligence on the part of the driver', by a carriage‐builder as `a defect in the brakeblock construction', by a civic planner as `the presence of tall shrubbery at that turning'.'' \end{quote} Van Fraassen takes this to show that there is no common core to explanation, but rather that the appropriate relation (which he calls ``relevance'') between explanans and explanandum varies between communicative contexts.
 We offer a simpler diagnosis: the characters above all cite different parts of a single larger causal model in giving their explanations (i.e. the explanatory relation is one of causal dependence in all the cases).
-Which part of the causal model it is appropriate for the character to cite depends on the decision problem her listener faces, which the reader infers from the character's occupation.
-As readers, we naturally suppose that the physician is preparing an autopsy report which will be used by the police to decide whether or not to open a criminal case; the barrister is speaking to a jury who are deciding whether or not to convict the driver; the carriage builder is speaking to a team of engineers who will design the next model of the carriage; and so on.
+Which part of the causal model it is better for the character to cite depends on the decision problem her listener faces, which the reader infers from the character's occupation.\footnote{In addition, one might think that the characters \textit{know} different parts of the causal model, based on their differing expertise.
+In the examples we discuss in this paper, the speaker has perfect knowledge of the actual causal situation; as discussed in \autoref{section: useful utterances}, the model could be extended to account for cases of partial knowledge.} As readers, we naturally suppose that the physician is preparing an autopsy report which will be used by the police to decide whether or not to open a criminal case; the barrister is speaking to a jury who are deciding whether or not to convict the driver; the carriage builder is speaking to a team of engineers who will design the next model of the carriage; and so on.

 Finding out more information about the communicative context the characters find themselves in makes this clearer; if the physician had happened to be a witness to the crash, for example, and was asked to testify as to whether the driver was distracted, it would be unhelpful for her to start talking about the victim's internal injuries, whatever her occupation.
 In other words, the information about the characters' occupation can be superseded by information about their audience in assessing the goodness of their explanation.
 What's really at stake is whether the information the character provides is \textit{useful} for those receiving the explanation.